KULICKE & SOFFA INDUSTRIES (KLIC)·Q1 2026 Earnings Summary

 What Did Management Say?

-Interim CEO and CFO Lester Wong highlighted the company's strategic positioning:
+Interim CEO and CFO Lester Wong highlighted the company's strategic positioning and the market environment:

 Key strategic themes: